 In 2013, there was a scandal surrounding the WM/Reuters fix amid allegations that traders at major banks were colluding to manipulate the exchange rates.
 It resulted in significant fines for multiple banks and the launch of reforms to make the FX market more transparent.

 This group includes various corporations, like multinational firms or exporters/importers.
-Their main goal is not to make a profit from currency trading, but rather to hedge their currency exposure or get the foreign currency they need to pay their workers in other countries and similar.
+Their main goal is not to make a profit from currency trading but rather to hedge their currency exposure or get the foreign currency they need to pay their workers in other countries and similar.

 Central banks intervene in the market when their currency becomes a problem for the domestic economy, by either being too strong or too weak.
-This applies to all exchange-rate regimes – the floating, pegged and fixed.
+This applies to all exchange-rate regimes – the floating, pegged, and fixed.

 For example, the SNB has been very active during the past few years, when it has tried to weaken the Swiss Franc against the Euro.
-Furthermore, we can take the Hong Kong Dollar as an example for the pegged exchange-rate regime.
+Furthermore, we can take the Hong Kong Dollar as an example of the pegged exchange-rate regime.
 USD/HKD is allowed to trade within a 7.75 to 7.85 range, which means that the Hong Kong Monetary Authority (HKMA) will sell it when it gets too close to the upper range and buy it when it gets too close to the lower range of the band.

 Central banks are also active in the market when they have to manage their foreign currency reserves.
-For example, if the HKMA has bought US Dollars to weaken the Hong Kong Dollar, it may wish to exchange those US Dollars into another currency, like the Euro or the Australian Dollar.
+For example, if the HKMA has bought US Dollars to weaken the Hong Kong Dollar, it may wish to exchange those US Dollars for another currency, like the Euro or the Australian Dollar.
 The Asian central banks are quite often doing this, as they have to intervene much more than central banks in, say, Europe, where most currencies are floating.

 Banks mostly facilitate transactions on behalf of their customers, but they can also trade with each other or take speculative positions (prop trading).
 When dealing with customers, banks often hedge their exposure as they don't have infinite capital and don't want to take too much of a risk.